Rajpratik71/recitations/recitation-10.md

 unordered, so we can only really test whether two iterators are not equal, not whether one is less than the other.

+A container can create an iterator of different types depending on what sort of behavior it wants to support.
+For example, a singly linked list (exactly like lab3) might have a *forward* iterator.
+It can only go forward, and therefore would support `++` but not `--`.

+The 3 types to worry about are: *forward*, *bidirectional*, and *random access*.
+Each can do all the things the ones to the left can do, and more.
+For example, a doubly linked list (like the normal STL list) has bidirectional iterators, because you can easily do `--it`.
+However only something like vector or deque offers a random access iterator, which can jump around arbitrarily, in addition to supporting `--` and `++`.

-There is also a `const_iterator`, which gives you const references, and behaves exactly the same way conceptually.
+There are also `const_iterator`, which gives you const references.
+However it behaves exactly the same way conceptually.